m4staka/call-my-agent/README.md

 ```

 `start` runs the polling loop, `heartbeat` runs a single heartbeat pass, and `status` prints session summaries.

+### Voice messages
+- Telegram voice and audio messages are downloaded via `getFile` and sent to the OpenAI Whisper API for transcription.
+- The transcribed text is processed like any other inbound message; on failure, the bot replies with an apology.

 ## Development
 - Format: `make fmt`